 Can You Catch Chlamydia From Kissing?

 It’s a common myth that you can catch chlamydia from tongue kissing.
-Whether you kiss with tongue or not, kissing cannot spread chlamydia.
+Whether you kiss with your tongue or not, kissing cannot spread chlamydia.
 Chlamydia is not spread by casual contact, such as sharing food or drinks, kissing, or holding hands.

 Chlamydia spreads through having unprotected vaginal, anal, or oral sex with someone infected with the Chlamydia trachomatis bacteria.
 It can also spread from using sex toys that have not been washed between use.
 Chlamydia can be spread between partners even if orgasm or ejaculation does not occur.
 Chlamydia can also be spread to an infant through childbirth.